pgattic/omniportal/README.md

 * `10c4:ea60` / `CP210x`, `1a86:55d4` / `CH343`, or similar means that connector
   is a USB-UART bridge, not native USB device mode.

-The firmware now enumerates as a Skylanders Portal of Power-compatible HID device on the native USB connector:
+The firmware enumerates as either a Skylanders Portal of Power-compatible HID device or a Disney Infinity Base-compatible HID device on the native USB connector, depending on the saved USB mode at boot.

+Skylanders mode:

 * VID/PID: `1430:0150`
 * product string: `Portal of Power`
 * interface: vendor-defined HID with 64-byte interrupt IN/OUT endpoints

+Disney Infinity mode:

+* VID/PID: `0e6f:0129`
+* product string: `Disney Infinity Base`
+* interface: vendor-defined HID with 32-byte interrupt IN/OUT endpoints

 After flashing, plug the board's native USB connector into the host and run: